 There are also in the first half of The Sinner alone, at least two attempts by MacGregor to describe the stream of consciousness thoughts of a man during sexual intercourse.

 This is so brave, probably the bravest, most foolihardy, uncessary experiment in all literature.
-But it called to MacGregor.
+But MacGregor felt up to the challenge.

-And if you think about, and I have started to think about it, combine that experiment - - a literary attempt to describe what goes through a man's mind during intercourse - - with that highly depressive set of voices I have described . . . then stir it with a spoon labelled 1 9 7 3 ...
+And if you think about it - - a literary attempt to describe what goes through a man's mind during intercourse - - with that highly depressive set of voices I have described . . . then stir it with a spoon labelled 1 9 7 3 ...

 . . . and it's not going to end well, MacGregor.